elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/developer-console.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can open the dev console using the f12 or Cmd+Opt+J for Mac users.</div><br />
-  <div><strong>Technical Response:</strong> Press F12 or, if you are on Mac, then Cmd+Opt+J. You can also right-click inside the browser window and click inspect.
-The browser window will open chrome developer tools and then you should click on the console tab.
+  <div><strong>Technical Response:</strong> F12 or, if you're using a Mac, Cmd+Opt+J. You may also inspect the browser window by right-clicking it.
+The browser window launches Chrome Developer Tools, and you should then select the Console option.
   </div><br />
-  <div><strong>Additional Information:</strong> Most browser developer tools can be open using F12 on Windows, but Chrome for Mac needs Cmd+Opt+J, Safari: Cmd+Opt+C (need to enable first).
+  <div><strong>Additional Information:</strong> On Windows, most browser developer tools may get accessed by pressing F12; however, Chrome for Mac requires Cmd+Opt+J, and Safari requires Cmd+Opt+C. (need to enable first).
   </div>
   </div>
 </details>